• Skip to primary navigation

 • Top off the jar with oil, making sure to cover all the contents completely.
 Cover tightly and keep cool, preferably in warmest part of refrigerator.

 • Store at least 2-3 days before eating.
-May be stored this way up to a month.

-• Move to room temperature at least 30 minutes before serving.
+To serve: Move to room temperature at least 30 minutes before serving.
 If serving for a group, gently pour entire contents of jar onto shallow dish or bowl and serve with soft cheese knife or spoon.
 Spread chevre onto toasted baguette slices or bread and drizzle oil over top.
 Remaining oil may be used for dipping fresh bread.

 Nutrition